codermarcel/SimpleController/README.md

 You can bind a route name to your routes by using the $bind parameter in your routes like this:

+For more information on named route and the UrlGeneratorServiceProvider please take a look at the [offical silex documentation] (http://silex.sensiolabs.org/doc/providers/url_generator.html#urlgeneratorserviceprovider)

 ```php
 class MyExampleControllerRaw